Fortress-Blast/Fortress-Blast/README.md

 Fortress Blast comes with a few quality-of-life features:

-- A menu is available to in-game players which provides them with information on what powerups there are, what they do, and tips on how they can be used.
+- A menu is available to players which provides them with information on what powerups there are, what they do, and tips on how they can be used.
-- A server admin can allow players to drop Fortress Blast powerups on death with a command.
+- A server admin can allow players to drop Fortress Blast powerups on death with a ConVar.
 - Bots can pick up powerups and randomly use them based on a user-defined range of time.
 - By default, Mannpower powerups are replaced with Fortress Blast powerups.